-Jackson West is one of the three main rookies in the show, alongside John Nolan and Lucy Chen.
-He’s a “legacy,” the son of Commander Percy West, which means he’s always felt the weight of living up to his father’s reputation.
+Jackson West is one of three main rookies on the show, alongside John Nolan and Lucy Chen.
+He’s a “legacy”, his father’s Commander Percy West, which means the pressure never really lets up.
+What does it take to step out of your father’s shadow?
+That’s the question hanging over him from day one, and it’s not something you can just shake off.

 Is Jackson West gay?
 That’s a question that’s come up, but the show focuses more on his professional journey and relationships.